As a school we are committed to safeguarding children and expect all staff and volunteers to share this commitment.

 If you wish to contact a member of the Safeguarding team, please do so via the school office - email@example.com

-If you are concerned about the safety or wellbeing of a child you can call First Response on: 0800 9997677
+If you are concerned about the safety or wellbeing of a child you can contact First Response.

 If you believe it is an emergency then call 999.